RishabhMewada/ROBOTO/README.md

 > The how?

-**The project was Inspired from the S101 robot Repository and is built in fusion 360 with a minimilist Design Philosophy but yet strong  build enough to handle its own weight and the objects it picks up without any bottleneck between the servo and it built quality , and the entire robotic arm is build from ABS 3D printing material for a strong build with also some PLA in some parts of the robotic arm**
+**The project was Inspired from the S101 robot Repository and is built in fusion 360 with a minimilist Design Philosophy with a yet strong  build enough to handle its own weight and the objects it picks up without any bottleneck between the servo and it's built quality , and the entire robotic arm is build from ABS 3D printing material for a strong build with also some PLA in some parts of the robotic arm**

-## Hardware & Wiring
+## Hardware & Wiring Diagram

+**Use the Wiring diagram as the Pin map for connecting everything and use the link above the diagram to get the exact pins!**

 >Hardware (Robotic Arm)